Nicotine patches, anti-smoking drugs, seeing a hypnotist and going cold turkey: Lyn Carlson tried everything to quit smoking over the years.

 - Plan ways to resist smoking triggers you can’t avoid.
 Some situations and feelings can be avoided, while others may be inevitable.
 By acknowledging in advance that these are likely to ignite a craving, you can be better prepared to ride them out.
 For example, instead of putting a cigarette in your mouth, chew on flavoured candies or veggie sticks.
 Other useful strategies to resist triggers include taking a brisk walk to energize yourself, keeping your hands busy by squeezing a rubber ball or doing a crossword puzzle, and taking deep breaths.

 Some tobacco-related health issues may be irreversible, but there are many benefits to quitting no matter when you stop, says Goosney.
 “Many people don’t know that your body will start to see benefits just 20 minutes after the last cigarette,” she adds.

 Other advantages: Blood pressure, pulse rate and body temperature start to return to normal; within 48 hours, food begins to smell and taste better; and, after one year of being smoke-free, the risk of heart disease is half that of a smoker.

 While there's no single approach to quitting smoking that works for everyone, options are available that can work specifically for you.
+If your employer has a wellness program, take advantage of any smoking cessation assistance offered.
 Work with your doctor to develop a game plan, or talk to a smokers’ helpline counsellor in your province about quit programs to help you break your addiction, manage your cravings and join the millions of people who have kicked the habit for good.